UTEP vs. Southern Miss NCAA Football Odds, Plays and Insights | October 9, 2021

 Over/Under Insights

-- UTEP and its opponents have scored at least 44.5 points only two times this year.
+- UTEP and its opponents have scored at least 44.5 points -- this matchup's over/under -- only twice this year.

 - Southern Miss' games have gone over 44.5 points in only one opportunity this season.